BolajiAyodeji/deploy-ml-web-workshop/README.md

 ## 🚀 What's Next?

+- Challenge: as discussed in [lesson seven](./lessons/07.md), update the `flask-api` app to support CORS, change how we get the request data, deploy to Fly again, and then use the live API directly in the Nextjs app.
 - Build something nice for fun to test all you've learned, open-source the code, and write about it if you want.
 - Here's a [list of different projects](https://github.com/BolajiAyodeji/deploy-ml-web-workshop/discussions/categories/projects) built by participants of this workshop.
 If you've built something nice, feel free to [create a new discussion](https://github.com/BolajiAyodeji/deploy-ml-web-workshop/discussions/new?category=projects) and talk about your project.
 - Tag me on X (Twitter) [@iambolajiayo](https://twitter.com/iambolajiayo) when you share your project.